Herbal help for Hay Fever

 3. Gut healing

 Did you know that around 70% of our immune system is in the gut?
 Having a well functioning digestive system is important for reducing the symptoms of hay fever.
-If you regularly suffer from digestive bloating, pain, flatulence or other uncomfortable sensations, then you will benefit from seeing a naturopath for a digestive health reset.
+If you regularly suffer from digestive bloating, pain, flatulence or other uncomfortable sensations, then you will benefit from seeing a naturopath for a digestive health consultation.

 Gut healing always starts with looking at the diet and trying to pinpoint any food intolerances or nutrients that might be lacking.
 Other digestive problems that could lead to allergies are low stomach acid, low digestive enzyme production and dysbiosis (unbalanced gut microbiota).